Fiserv/universal-commerce/recipes/vault_credit_card_gift_card.md

 ## Step 3: Obtain a Nonce

-**Here you will have 2 options to obtain a nonce:**
+**Here you will have 3 options to obtain a nonce:**

 A) By Encrypting PAN details using POST \- /v1/account\-tokens API call.

+B) Server to Server nonce generation.
+A multi-use public key is issued to the merchant, which shall be used to generate a nonce.
+Follows the same flow as 3A, only exception is that the public key is constant and does not change.

-B) Through Hosted Pages (if applicable).
+C) Through Hosted Pages (if applicable).
 A nonce is generated through hosted pages after a user submits credit card details.

 ## 3A) Encrypt PAN details